Ronshm/Linux-File-Systems/fs-tutorial.rst

 3. Read partitions and memory overview [6]_

+   - This is background knowledge, do not mess too much with it.

    - Include exercises, try to answer by yourself.

 4. Useful mounts maintain commands [8]_

+   - The most relevant commands are df and du, put emphasis on them.

    - Include exercises, try to answer by yourself.